jiayangdong11/Jiayang_BlueStampPortfolio/index.md

+## Improving the wireless camera code
+I managed to

 For your final milestone, explain the outcome of your project.
 Key details to include are:
 - What you've accomplished since your previous milestone